A Pragmatic Guide to Data Engineering Project Management

 The purpose of this framework is to prevent the common failure sequence of data projects.

 This outcome is avoidable by structuring work into gated phases.
-Each gate forces a critical alignment decision, ensuring the project does not proceed with a fundamental flaw.
+Each gate forces a critical alignment decision, so the project can’t proceed with a fundamental flaw baked in.

 Phase 1: Discovery & Scoping (Weeks 1-4)